-Hamilton, NJ, August 28, 2018 – The Center for Health Care Strategies (CHCS) today announced that Medicaid directors from six states — Idaho, Louisiana, Oklahoma, Rhode Island, Texas, and Virginia — have been competitively selected to participate as fellows in the 2019 class of the Medicaid Leadership Institute.
-CHCS directs this Robert Wood Johnson Foundation-funded initiative, which offers a unique opportunity for Medicaid directors from states across the country to develop the skills and expertise necessary to improve their Medicaid programs and impact key health outcomes in an ever-changing policy and financing environment.
+Hamilton, NJ, July 24, 2019 – The Center for Health Care Strategies (CHCS) today announced that six Medicaid directors — from Maine, Nevada, Ohio, Oregon, Tennessee, and the U.S. Virgin Islands — have been competitively selected to participate as fellows in the 2020 class of the Medicaid Leadership Institute (MLI).
+CHCS directs this Robert Wood Johnson Foundation-funded initiative, which offers a unique opportunity for Medicaid directors and their key staff from across the country to develop the skills and expertise necessary to improve their Medicaid programs and impact health outcomes.

-“Medicaid directors oversee the delivery of vital health care services for nearly a quarter of the U.S. population, including individuals who are most vulnerable to social and economic factors that negatively impact health,” said Tara Oakman, PhD, senior program officer, Robert Wood Johnson Foundation.
-“Our investment in leadership development for these state officials can strengthen state capacities to promote health equity, consumer-centered care, and cross-sector collaboration.”
+“Medicaid directors oversee the delivery of vital health care services for nearly a quarter of the U.S. population, including individuals who are most vulnerable to social and economic factors that negatively impact health,” said Donald Schwarz, senior vice president, Robert Wood Johnson Foundation.
+“Our investment in leadership development of these state officials helps promote innovative thinking to strengthen health equity, person-centered care, and cross-sector collaboration, all fundamental components of building a culture of health.”

-Medicaid directors chosen to participate in the leadership development program are:
+Medicaid directors chosen to participate in the MLI Class of 2020 are:

-The 2019 class of the Medicaid Leadership Institute marks the eighth group of Medicaid directors chosen for this prestigious executive training opportunity.
-With this next class, 47 directors in 35 states and the District of Columbia have participated in the program since 2009.
-It is directed by Mark Larson, vice president at CHCS, former Medicaid director and Class of 2014 MLI Fellow.
+This new class of the Medicaid Leadership Institute marks the ninth group of Medicaid directors chosen for this prestigious executive training opportunity.
+With this next class, 53 directors in 38 states, the District of Columbia, and the U.S. Virgin Islands have participated in the program since 2009.
+It is directed by Mark Larson, senior vice president at CHCS, former Medicaid director, and Class of 2014 MLI Fellow.

 During the 10-month-long program, fellows will gain skills in key areas, including fostering delivery system innovation, leading effective multi-sector collaboration, engaging key stakeholders, communicating the impact of their programs, and developing leaders of the future.
 For more information about the Medicaid Leadership Institute, visit www.chcs.org/medicaid-leadership.